openmindculture/react-dataviz-demo/README.md

 We could use testing framework like Jest or Vitest and start by writing simple tests for your components or data logic before implementing them.

+**Jest** is a mature and comprehensive JavaScript testing framework, originally developed by Facebook, and it is widely adopted, especially in the React community.
+Jest is said to be heavier, slower, and more opiniated and used to lack support for ECMAScript Modules (ESM), the official, standardized module system for JavaScript, introduced in ES2015 (ES6), using `import` and `export` statements.
+Node's CommonJS (CJS) module system used `require` and `module.exports`.

+Vite's Architecture: Vite is built from the ground up to leverage native ESM.
+Both Vite and ESM work beautifully with TypeScript.
+While Cypress's internal architecture historically leaned more towards CommonJS, modern versions of Cypress support both TypeScript and ESM.

+**Vitest** is fast, lightweight, simple, and leverages Vite's Hot Module Replacement (HMR).
+Vitest handles ESM and TypeScript out-of-the-box with no additional configuration, a significant advantage for modern JavaScript projects.
+Vitest is designed to be highly compatible with Jest's API.

+Conclusion: it makes sense to choose Vitest in a modern Vite project.

 #### Cypress vs. Playwright

 What about end-to-end tests using Cypress?
 Cypress is a great choice for end-to-end (E2E) testing in React projects.
 It allows you to simulate real user interactions and verify that your app works as expected in the browser.

+Cypress is highly focused on web application testing and debugging.
+Cypress tests are written exclusively in JavaScript or TypeScript.
+Playwright supports all modern browser rendering engines on Windows, Linux, and macOS.
+Playwright has robust, built-in support for parallel test execution across multiple browsers, contexts, or even worker processes, significantly speeding up test suites.
+Cypress is renowned for its excellent developer experience.
+It offers a live, interactive test runner, real-time reloading, automatic waiting, and time-travel debugging.

+Conclusion: no need for Playwright unless we need cross-browser testing.

 ## Conclusion